Li-Kane/MangaScraper/README.md

 ### MangaScraper
- A Manga Scraping Website which can download manga for Mangakatana.
+ A Manga Scraping Website which can download manga from Manga websites.
 There is a lot of excess extra output in the terminal currently.
 To run the program, run mangaScraper.py

 ### installation
 Into your environment, install requests, beautifulsoup4, and selenium